fcavallarin/wirebrowser/README.md

 **Wirebrowser** is a **runtime instrumentation platform for JavaScript the browser**, built on top of the Chrome DevTools Protocol (CDP).

-It brings some **Frida-like capabilities** to Chrome — hooking functions, inspecting runtime state, and modifying behavior without monkeypatching.
+It brings some **Frida-like capabilities** to Chrome — hooking functions, inspecting runtime state, search memory, and modifying behavior without monkeypatching.

 Wirebrowser lets you **observe, intercept, and modify execution at runtime**, even inside closures and non-global scopes that are normally unreachable.